yshen47/distributed_chatroom/README.md

 # distributed_chatroom

-To run this chatroom service

-at the root directory, run go run cmd/chat-server/main.go [server name] [port number] [total num of people in the chatroom]
+To run this chatroom service, at the root directory, run go run cmd/chat-server/main.go [server name] [port number] [total num of people in the chatroom]

 To set mode, change DEBUG variable in cmd/chat-server/main.go to be TRUE/FALSE